Skip to main content

 Margalith Clarenburg

-Margalith was a special woman.
-The following is from an interview from the Topeka Capital Journal.
-She was born in Den Haag, the Netherlands and had been a longtime Manhattan resident.
+Margalith was born in Den Haag, the Netherlands and had been a longtime Manhattan resident.
 When she was 17, the Nazi war machine rolled over her Dutch homeland and suddenly she was no longer a budding medical doctor but a Jew, considered less than human.
 Until the Allied liberation in late 1944, she not only evaded capture by the German occupations and their collaborators but took an active role in the Dutch resistance.

 Margalith married Dr. Rudolf Clarenburg in 1959 and emigrated to the United States and came to Kansas in 1966, where Clarenburg was a professor on the faculty of Kansas State University School of Veterinary Medicine.
 A social activist with a keen appreciation of the beauties of living which drove her to share that appreciation with others throughout her life.
 She was one of the founders of the Manhattan Arts Center and helped to establish programs that would bring art to area school children.